EdoardoZappia/Cloud_exam/advanced/ex1/README.md

    - Open a browser and navigate to `http://localhost:8080`.

 3. **Nextcloud Login**:
-   - The Nextcloud login page should load in your browser, where you can create an admin account and start using the platform.
+   - The Nextcloud login page should load in your browser, where you can create a new account and start using the platform.